hindman/optopus/misc/plan.md

 - help_text() adjustments:

-  - help_text: if the option is long, the Opt's help text should start on the next line.

   - help_text(): usage section: convey optional vs required.
 More generally, enclose options in brackets with their option args.